daboigbae/daboigbae/README.md

 <p align="center">
   🐦<a href="https://github.com/daboigbae"> Talk to me on Twitter </a>🐦<br/>
   ⭐<a href="https://github.com/daboigbae/react-native-template"> Star my react native template </a>⭐<br/>
-  🗞️<a href="https://digitalartdealers.net/how-to-become-a-freelancer/"> Sign up for my newsletter </a>🗞️
 </p>

 # What people have said about working with me